Psyop/Cryptomatte/README.md

 **Nuke:** This contains Python files, an image, and a gizmo.
 Together these are our implementation for The Foundry's Nuke.

+**Fusion:** Alpha version of Fusion integration, including a Fuse and Lua scripts

 **Sample Images:** These example Cryptomatte images can be used for testing your Nuke installation, or for testing other implimentations.

 **Specification:** This is a technical document describing the Cryptomatte standard.
 It specifies how Cryptomattes are structured, encoded, and decoded.
 It also contains our SIGGRAPH 2015 poster on the subject.